torproject/tor/doc/HACKING/CodingStandards.md

 What does not need a changes file?

    * Bugfixes for code that hasn't shipped in any released version of Tor
+   * Any change to a file that is not distributed in the tarball.
+This
+     includes:
+     * Any change to our CI configuration that does not affect the distributed source.
+     * Any change to developer-only tools, unless those tools are distributed in the tarball.
+   * Non-functional code movement.
+   * Identifier re-namings, comment edits, spelling fixes, and so on.

 Why use changes files instead of Git commit messages?